veliovgroup/Meteor-Files/docs/constructor.md

     // Must return true to continue download return true;
   },
-  protected: function (fileObj) {
+  protected(fileObj) {
-    // Check if user is own this file if (fileObj.meta.owner === this.userId) {
+    // Check if current user is owner of the file if (fileObj.meta.owner === this.userId) {
       return true;
     } else {